llrs/cranis/README.md

 ## Example

-This is a basic example :
+This is all the package does:

 ``` {.r}
 packages_available <- cranis::take_snapshot()
 ```

-The vignette produces a [handy dashboard](https://llrs.github.io/articles/dashboard.html) that we update every hour via [GitHub Actions](https://github.com/llrs/cranis/actions).
+The vignette produces a [handy dashboard](https://llrs.github.io/cranis/articles/dashboard.html) that is updated every hour via [GitHub Actions](https://github.com/llrs/cranis/actions).

 ## Related work

 -   Idea adapted from [cransays](https://cransays.itsalocke.com/) and github actions adapted from there.
+-   You can have RSS feeds from [CRANberris](http://dirk.eddelbuettel.com/cranberries/) which updated every two hours.

 ## Contributing